Jagermeister/expeditions/docs/readme.md

 ## Installation
 `pip install -r requirements.txt`
-All these requirements are just for enhanced termainl layout and coloring.
+These requirements are for enhanced termainl layout and coloring.

 ## Execution
 `python src/main.py`